Adam-Langley/efcore-temporal-query/README.md

 The temporal state is applied to the entire query, meaning the extension method need only be called once (anywhere in the fluent statement).

-All joined relationships will have the "FOR SYSTEM_TIME" predicate applied to the generated SQL.
+All joined relationships will have the `FOR SYSTEM_TIME` predicate applied to the generated SQL.

 ```csharp
 using Microsoft.EntityFrameworkCore;